Back to blog

 Krish, FounderMay 19, 20269 min

 The flashcard app market has changed dramatically in 2026.
 Quizlet raised prices again.
 AI tools can generate entire decks.
 And students are more discerning about which algorithms actually improve retention.
-Here is an honest review of the six best options.
+Here is an honest review of the eight best options.

 1. Anki — The gold standard for spaced repetition